-Comment: Table containing length frequency and gonad staging data for each cluster per stratum per sample.
+Comment: Table containing length frequency and gonad staging data.

-Attributes Data Type Null?
-Comment landing_no longinteger No Landing number - 4 digit year followed by a number for each sample, unique per year.
-Prior to 2000 yr was identified by 2 digits. stratum_no integer No Identifying number for each stratum in the catch. cluster_no smallint No Sequential number for each cluster unit in the stratum (e.g. box number). species character(3,1) No 3 character species code, refer rdb:curr_spp lgth integer No Length class, for finfish measured in whole cm truncated e.g. 32.8 = 32 cm; for paua rounded to the nearest whole mm. no_m integer Number of males of this length. no_f integer Number of females of this length. no_t integer Total number of 'fish' of this length no_ml integer Number of males with stage 1 gonads of this length (number immature for LFE SFE) no_m2 integer Number of males with stage 2 gonads of this length no_m3 integer Number of males with stage 3 gonads of this length no_m4 integer Number of males with stage 4 gonads of this length no_m5 integer Number of males with stage 5 gonads of this length no_f1 integer Number of females with stage 1 gonads of this length no_f2 integer Number of females with stage 2 gonads of this length no_f3 integer Number of females with stage 3 gonads of this length no_f4 integer Number of females with stage 4 gonads of this length no_f5 integer Number of females with stage 5 gonads of this length
+Column Туре Null?
+Description landing_no integer No Landing number, composed of a 4 digit year followed by a number for each sample, unique per year.
+Prior to 2000 year was identified by 2 digits. stratum_no integer No Identifying number for each stratum in the catch. cluster_no smallint No Sequential number for each cluster unit in the stratum (e.g. box number). species character(3) No 3 character species code, refer rdb.curr_spp. lgth integer No Length class, for finfish measured in whole cm truncated e.g. 32.8 = 32 cm.
+For shellfish including paua rounded to the nearest whole mm. no_m integer Number of males of this length. no_f integer Number of females of this length. no_t integer No Total number of "fish" of this length. no_m1 integer Number of males with stage 1 gonads of this length (number immature for freshwater eels). no_m2 integer Number of males with stage 2 gonads of this length. no_m3 integer Number of males with stage 3 gonads of this length. no_m4 integer Number of males with stage 4 gonads of this length. no_m5 integer Number of males with stage 5 gonads of this length. no_f1 integer Number of females with stage 1 gonads of this length. no_f2 integer Number of females with stage 2 gonads of this length.

+no_f3 integer Number of females with stage 3 gonads of this length. no_f4 integer Number of females with stage 4 gonads of this length. no_f5 integer Number of females with stage 5 gonads of this length.